-6.1 What is the scope of patent protection for digital health technologies?
+6.1 How do patent laws in your jurisdiction impact the scope of patent protection for digital health technologies?

 Under the Patent Act of Japan, inventions are classified into three categories: an "invention of a product"; an "invention of a method"; and an "invention of a method for producing a product".
+To obtain patent protection for digital health technologies, one can either seek patent protection for a system or program that utilises digital health technologies as an "invention of a product" or seek patent protection for information processing or services that utilise digital health technologies as an "invention of a method".
 In the case of an invention of a product, to act in such a way as to constitute direct patent infringement is to produce, to use, to "Assign, etc." (i.e. to assign or to lease, including, in the case where the product is a computer program, to provide through an electrical communication line), to export, to import or to offer to "Assign, etc." the product as part of one's business.
 For an invention of a method, on the other hand, to act in such a way as to constitute direct patent infringement is to use the method as part of one's business.
 In the case of an invention of a method for producing a product, to act in such a way as to constitute direct patent infringement is to use the method as part of one's business or to use, to "Assign, etc.", to export, to import or to offer to "Assign, etc." the product produced by the method as part of one's business.
 When the allegedly infringing product or method meets all the elements of the patented invention, the above-mentioned acts constitute acts of literal patent infringement.
 Even when a part of a patent claim does not correspond to the allegedly infringing product and the product does not literally fall within a patent claim, the scope of protection of the patent claim extends to the product under the doctrine of equivalents if (i) the non-corresponding part is not the essential part of the patented invention, (ii) the purpose of the patented invention can be achieved by replacing this part with a part in the product and an identical function and effect can be obtained, (iii) a person skilled in the art could easily come up with the idea of such replacement at the time of the production of the product, (iv) the product is not identical to the technology in the public domain at the time of the patent application or could have been easily conceived at that time by a person skilled in the art, and (v) there were no special circumstances such as the fact that the product had been intentionally excluded from the scope of the patent claim in the course of the prosecution.
 A patent owner can seek injunctive relief and/or compensation against an infringer through court proceedings.